 How My Blog Got 1 Million Visits in 7 Months by Patric Morgan

-The website that he grew was a spoof news website.
-He made up stories that were similar to those in the news but with a tongue-in-cheek twist.
-This content was amusing and entertaining and therefore more likely to be shared when published on social media.
+So, the website that the author grew was a spoof news website.
+He invented fake news but with a tongue-in-cheek twist.
+As the content was entertaining and amusing, it was highly likely to be shared when it was published on social media.

 For example, one of the stories that the author tells, which went viral and got him about 40,000 hits in a day, was a story that he made up for Halloween.
-A man dressed up as Jack the Ripper but when he needed to scratch his arse he accidentally cut off his penis.
+The tale was the sorry story of a man dressed up as Jack the Ripper, but when he needed to scratch his ass, he accidentally cut off his penis. (!!)

 That was the type of spoof news he created.

-People who find that amusing will share it on social media, therefore it’s a lot easier for that piece of content to go viral than ‘Top 10 Tips When Travelling to Paris’.
+People who found the story amusing shared it on social media.
+So, that makes it a whole lot easier for that kind of sensationalist content to go viral than “Top 10 Tips When Travelling to Paris.”

-There’s nothing in the book with regards to SEO except a tiny little bit about permalinks that you should take note of when setting up your WordPress blog.
-Therefore, I assume that he never got his 1 million visits by pushing his blog up the search engine rankings, he achieved it mainly through creating viral and shareable content.
+The book contains nothing about SEO, other than a tiny bit about using permalinks that you should take note of when you’re setting up a WordPress blog.
+Therefore, I assume that the author didn’t get his one million visitors by pushing his blog up the search engine rankings.
+Instead, he achieved it mainly by creating viral, shareable content.

-If you are looking at doing a spoof news channel and you’re wanting to create viral content, then it will be worth your time and investment to buy and read this book.
+If you are considering creating a spoof news channel, and you want to create viral ‘click-bait’ content, then it will be worth your time and a small investment to buy and read this book.

-If you are doing ‘Top 10 Tips on How to Perfect Your Knitting’, then this book isn’t really going to be worth your time.
+However, if you are creating blog posts entitled, “Top 10 Tips on How to Perfect Your Knitting,” then this book isn’t really going to be worth your time.

-However, there is one point in the book which I did find quite valuable and a little bit of a smack in the face, which is to ‘work your way backward’.
-When you have a desired result in mind, the author shows you how to work your way backways and lay out a plan to help you achieve that result.
+There is one point in the book, which I did find quite valuable, and that is how to “work your way backward.”
+When you have a particular result in mind, the author shows you how to work your way backward and lay out a plan to help you achieve that result.